mgifford/drupal-security/src/introduction.rst

 The code snippets which are included are not always a comprehensive guide, but there are always links in the descriptive paragraph with more information which you should consult before installing programs on your production server.
-Section I has information on building secure modules and themes, but it is also worth consulting the `community documentation on Drupal.org`_.
+Section :ref:`debate-obscurity` has information on building secure modules and themes, but it is also worth consulting the `community documentation on Drupal.org`_.

 Because this document strongly recommends against the use of Microsoft Windows servers for Drupal sites, Windows security will not be addressed.